omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

 }
 ```

 This is functionally equivalent to the SQL index given above.
-What it basically says is: "for a given document, emit its name as a key."
+What it essentially says is: "for each document in the database, emit its name as a key."

 And since it's just JavaScript, you're allowed to get as fancy as you want here: